iliawnek/SystematicReview/README.md

 By default, DEBUG is enabled in this master branch.

-To start the server in release mode run:
+To start the server in release mode, run:

 `python manage.py runserver --settings=no_debug`